PeterAyad/PeterAyad/README.md

 </br>

 <h2 align="center">Hi there!
 My name is Peter Ayad. 👋🏻</h2>
-<p align="center"> I'm a Computer Engineering Student, a Web Developer, and hopefully one day a hacker.
-I am currently passionate about Algorithm Designing, Problem Solving, and Cybersecurity.
+<p align="center"> I'm a computer engineering student, a developer, and hopefully one day a hacker.
+Currently, I am passionate about Artificial Intelligence, and Cybersecurity.
+Most of the time I love coding and building stuff but sometimes I hate technology and want to live on a farm. 😁</p>
-Most of the time I am on my laptop coding, developing, and building things but when I'm not, you can find me on the exact same laptop either learning a new topic related to computing, gaming, or watching sitcoms. 😁</p>

 </br>